victoriatr6n/cse15l-lab-reports/labReport1.md

   /home
 }
 ```
 The working directory is `/home` when the command is run.
-The output is "cat: lecture: Is a directory" because we passed in a directory as the argument, but the `cat` command takes in files as arguments.
+The output is `cat: lecture: Is a directory` because we passed in a directory as the argument, but the `cat` command takes in files as arguments.
 This output is an error because only files can get concatenated by the `cat` command.

 3. An example of using this command with a path to a file as an argument is: